octo-technology/OpenTezos/docs/ligo/examples.md

 tezos-client bake for bootstrap1
 ```

-Now, run the command below and you can see your advisor contract on the list !
+Now, run the command below to see your advisor contract on the list.

 ```shell
 tezos-client list known contracts